 - Custodial credit risk is the risk that, in the event of failure of the counterparty (e.g., broker-dealer) to a transaction, the Program will not be able to recover the value of investments or collateral securities that are in the possession of another party.
 Securities of the U.S. government and its agencies were registered and held by the Program's agent in the Program's name.
 The deposit account is FDIC-insured up to \$250,000 but is not collateralized.
 Money market funds are not insured or collateralized. - Credit risk is the risk that an issuer of an investment will not fulfill its obligation to the holder of the investment.
-This risk is measured by the assignment of a rating by a nationally recognized statistical rating organization, such as Standard & Poor's Ratings Services, Moody's Investors Service, Inc., and Fitch Ratings.
-As of June 30, 2015, the deposit account was rated AA1 by Moody's, AA- by Standard & Poor's and AA by Fitch.
-Standard & Poor's rating for U.S. government and federal agencies securities was AA+.
-Fitch's rating for the government fund was A. All remaining investments were rated AAA.
+This risk is measured by the assignment of a rating by a nationally recognized statistical rating organization, such as S&P Global Ratings, Moody's Investors Service, Inc., and Fitch Ratings.
+As of June 30, 2016, the deposit account was rated Aa1 by Moody's, AA- by S&P and AA by Fitch.
+S&P's rating for U.S. government securities was AA+.
+All remaining investments were rated AAA.

-NOTES TO STATEMENTS OF CASH RECEIPTS AND DISBURSEMENTS FOR THE FISCAL YEARS ENDED JUNE 30, 2015 AND 2014
+NOTES TO STATEMENTS OF CASH RECEIPTS AND DISBURSEMENTS FOR THE FISCAL YEARS ENDED JUNE 30, 2016 AND 2015